 The advantages of new construction in Omaha or Council Bluffs are pretty darn appealing.
 The whole thing is brand new and shiny – no worn carpet, lovely new paint, sometimes sparkling fresh appliances, and home systems that actually work right.
 And even better, no one has ever lived in the home before – you’re the first, and you get to break it in.
 Still, as attractive as new construction may be, there are some things you need to be aware of and others you need to look out for.
 Let’s take a look, then, at the things you should know about buying a new construction home in Omaha or Omaha.

-Many people seeking to buy a new construction home in Council Bluffs or Omaha simply assume that all builders know what they are doing and do a good job.
+Many people seeking to buy a new construction home in Omaha or Omaha simply assume that all builders know what they are doing and do a good job.
 But that’s a mistake – sometimes a very costly one.

 As industry insiders often remind us, “the experience of building new construction varies . . . because policies, skills, and options available vary among builders.”
 You may “come across a builder with less proven experience, and you need to be wary about who you choose . . .
 When choosing a builder for your new construction home, look beyond the pictures on their website, and seek out more information to ensure you’re making the right choice.”

 Its recommended that you talk to other people who have bought homes from a particular builder and investigate any complaints filed against them.
 Your local Omaha and Council Bluffs real estate agent can also help you choose wisely with respect to builders.
 Find out more about this by calling Chris and her team at Homes By Chris Harter at 402-378-9462.